Jayluci4/india-grants-oracle/README.md

-﻿# ðŸ—ï¸ India Startup Grant Oracle
+India Startup Grant Oracle

 **One source-of-truth for every non-dilutive rupee the Indian government offers startups (â‚¹10k â†’ â‚¹25 Cr)**

 A comprehensive multi-agent system that discovers, tracks, and notifies about government grants, subsidies, and funding schemes for Indian startups.

-## ðŸŽ¯ Features
+## Features

 - **Comprehensive Coverage**: Tracks grants from 40+ government agencies, PSUs, and incubators
 - **Multi-Agent Discovery**: Uses Magentic-One AI agents for intelligent web scraping and data extraction